★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do The Ledger Terminal and The Motley Fool cover?

-Both cover Stocks.
-The Motley Fool adds coverage for ETFs.
+Both cover stocks.
+The Motley Fool adds ETFs on top.

 Can I export data from The Ledger Terminal and The Motley Fool?

-The Ledger Terminal supports data exports to Excel.
-The Motley Fool has more limited export options.
+The Ledger Terminal exports to Excel.
+The Motley Fool is stingier about getting data out.

-The Ledger Terminal includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+The Ledger Terminal has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with The Ledger Terminal or The Motley Fool?

-The Motley Fool offers portfolio tracking features.
-The Ledger Terminal is more focused on research and analysis.
+The Motley Fool handles portfolio tracking.
+The Ledger Terminal is really a research tool; you'd track your portfolio elsewhere.

 Curation & Accuracy